marchaesen/vcxsrv/mesalib/docs/drivers/llvmpipe.rst

-On Windows, building will create ``build/windows-x86-debug/gallium/targets/libgl-gdi/opengl32.dll`` which is a drop-in alternative for system's ``opengl32.dll``.
-To use it put it in the same directory as your application.
+On Windows, building will create ``build/windows-x86-debug/gallium/targets/libgl-gdi/opengl32.dll`` which is a drop-in alternative for system's ``opengl32.dll``, which will use the Mesa ICD, ``build/windows-x86-debug/gallium/targets/wgl/libgallium_wgl.dll``.
+To use it put both dlls in the same directory as your application.
 It can also be used by replacing the native ICD driver, but it's quite an advanced usage, so if you need to ask, don't even try it.

 There is however an easy way to replace the OpenGL software renderer